DevUnstuck/wordpress-develop/README.md

 For example, you may set the env variable `SERVER_NAME='devunstuck1.local, devunstuck2.local'`, to create 2 seperate servers that use the same configuration.

 #### Certificates
-To enable HTTPS, create the public and private certificate keys at the following locations( using `mkcert` or other tool ):
+To enable HTTPS, create public and private certificate keys at the following locations using `mkcert`:
 - Create `tools/local-env/devunstuck-key.pem` private Key.
 - Create `tools/local-env/devunstuck.pub` public Key.